 Nutrition education equips students with important skills they can use to improve their health throughout life.

-Food and Nutrition at The Meadows was developed to give pupils the knowledge, skills and confidence to enjoy cooking meals at home.
-Pupils will gain understanding of how to economise when planning the meals they cook and be encouraged to transfer skills learnt to other recipes to continue cooking for themselves and their families.
+Food and Nutrition at The Meadows gives pupils the knowledge, skills and confidence to enjoy cooking meals at home in preparation for adulthood.
+Pupils will acquire, develop and secure a wide range of practical food skills over the two key stages in order to be competent in cooking for themselves and their families.
 The subject is based on the proposition that being able to cook is an essential life skill which empowers people to make changes that have benefits to health and wellbeing.

 Curriculum Key Concepts

-The curriculum is based on a framework of core competencies comprising skills and knowledge which are the essential building blocks around the themes of diet and health, consumer awareness, cooking and food safety for children and young people.
+The curriculum is based on a framework comprising skills and knowledge which are the essential building blocks around the themes of diet and health, food safety and hygiene, influences on food choices and budgeting.
 The aim is to help children and young people to develop the skills and knowledge to make and implement healthy food choices.

 KS4